vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 - a proposer cannot set a `start_epoch` or `end_epoch` less than or equal to the current epoch.
 - a proposer cannot set an `end_epoch` less than or equal to the `start_epoch`.
 - the number of tiers in `benefit_tiers` must be less than or equal to the network parameter `referralProgram.maxBenefitTiers`.
-- all `referral_reward_factor` values must be less than or equal to the network parameter `referralProgram.maxReferralRewardFactor`.
+- all `referral_reward_factor` values must be greater than or equal to `0` and less than or equal to the network parameter `referralProgram.maxReferralRewardFactor`.
-- all `referral_discount_factor` values must be less than or equal to the network parameter `referralProgram.maxReferralDiscountFactor`.
+- all `referral_discount_factor` values must be greater than or equal to `0` and be less than or equal to the network parameter `referralProgram.maxReferralDiscountFactor`.
-- `window_length` must be an integer greater than zero.
+- `window_length` must be an integer strictly greater than zero.

 After a referral program has been passed, the referral program must be assigned an `id` by the network and exposed through an API.
 A program can then be updated through a governance proposal using this `id`.
 .